 - 2.1 Union Advice will endeavour to identify conflicts of interest as soon as possible in the life of any given case.
 Upon identification of a conflict, Union Advice will inform students of any conflict of interest and advise students of alternative channels of assistance without delay.
-Students will be empowered to seek advice from alternative channels as soon as possible in order to avoid jeopardising the outcome of any given case in the event of a conflict. - 2.2 The identification of conflicts will ensure that: - The advice offered by the service is seen to be independent and impartial. - Union Advice and the Union as a whole is protected from allegations of bias, prejudice, external influence and partiality. - Union Advice maintains the confidence of current and potential students as well as other stakeholders within and without the Union. - Union Advice's duty of confidentiality is maintained. - 2.3 As conflicts of interest will not always be easily identifiable, Advisors will exercise the utmost caution and alertness to potential conflicts in the initial triage of any case or enquiry. - 2.4 Where more than one party in a case may seek the services of Union Advice, Advisors will be alert to the chance that and query whether the enquiring party feels that other parties will seek the services of Union Advice, which would constitute a conflict of interest. - 2.5 Advisors will not disclose confidential information pertaining to students, employees, or members of Union Advice (Union Advice's confidentiality policy makes explicit Union Advice's stance on confidential information).
+Students will be empowered to seek advice from alternative channels as soon as possible in order to avoid jeopardising the outcome of any given case in the event of a conflict. - 2.2 The identification of conflicts will ensure that: - o The advice offered by the service is seen to be independent and impartial. - Union Advice and the Union as a whole is protected from allegations of bias, prejudice, external influence and partiality. - Union Advice maintains the confidence of current and potential students as well as other stakeholders within and without the Union. - Union Advice's duty of confidentiality is maintained. - 2.3 As conflicts of interest will not always be easily identifiable, Advisors will exercise the utmost caution and alertness to potential conflicts in the initial triage of any case or enquiry. - 2.4 Where more than one party in a case may seek the services of Union Advice, Advisors will be alert to the chance that and query whether the enquiring party feels that other parties will seek the services of Union Advice, which would constitute a conflict of interest. - 2.5 Advisors will not disclose confidential information pertaining to students, employees, or members of Union Advice (Union Advice's confidentiality policy makes explicit Union Advice's stance on confidential information).

-- 2.6 Union Advice and its Advisors will always consider closely whether a conflict of interest applies in the following cases: - Union Advice is approached by two or more students either separately or together about the same matter.
-This could be, for example, co-tenants or two members of the same family.
-Another example is an Academic Misconduct Collusion case.
-In such cases an advisor can only advise one student on the matter.
-Other students will be assigned another advisor, and where there is a shortage of advisors the student will be signposted. - 2.
+- 2.6 Union Advice and its Advisors will always consider closely whether a conflict of interest applies in the following cases: - 1.
+Union Advice is approached by two or more students either separately or together about the same matter.
+This could be, for example, co-tenants or two members of the same family. - 2.
 Union Advice is made aware of a case which involves a relative of a staff member of City Students' Union, which would make it impossible for an Advisor to act or be seen to act impartially. - 3.
 Union Advice is brought a case which involves a student member of the Trustee Board of the Students' Union (a Sabbatical Officer or Student Trustee). - 4.
 A student presents false information to an Advisor or another member of staff. - 5.
-Circumstances arise which make it possible for legal action to be brought against the Union.
+Circumstances arise which make it possible for legal action to be brought against the Union. - 6.
+The assigned advisor is too sensitive to the case topic and is struggling to remain impartial.
+The case may also be negatively impacting the advisor's wellbeing.